YannMagnin/sh-elf-vhex/README.md

 [Lephenixnoir](https://silent-tower.net/research/),
 that we could generate 'shared' libraries by using directly `ld` with a custom linker script, but this workaround was of short duration.
-Indeed, we are dependent on a library called `libgcc`, which provide some useful critical primitives and which is generated only statically (therefore with non-relocatable code), which broke all shared object file generated with this dependencie (and a lot of cases can involve this librarie).
+Indeed, we are dependent on a library called `libgcc`, which provides some useful critical primitives and is generated only in static (therefore with non-relocatable code) which breaks all shared object files generated with this dependency (and a lot of cases can involve this library).

 With the help of Lephenixnoir, we tried to add a target for the superH architecture called `sh-elf-vhex`, allowing us to enable these features